emillycunha/whiteboston-cms/README.md

    ```

 3. Copy the `.env` file and update with your environment variables:

    ```bash
    cp .env.example .env
    ```

+4. Add your environment variables to Netlify:
+   - Go to your site settings in Netlify.
+   - Navigate to "Environment Variables".
+   - Add the following keys with your values:
+     - `NUXT_SUPABASE_URL`
+     - `NUXT_SUPABASE_ANON_KEY`

 ---

 ## **Database**

-The project uses Supbase for storing content data.
+The project uses Supabase for storing content data.

 ### **Create Tables**

-To set up the database schema, execute the provided `schema.sql` file:
+To set up the database schema:

-1. Review the `schema.sql` file included in the repository.
-Modify it if needed.
+1. Open the `schema.sql` file included in the repository.

-2. Run SQL querie in Supbase.
+2. Copy the SQL commands from the file.
+3. Paste and run the commands in the SQL editor of your Supabase project.

 This script creates all required tables for the CMS.